nagiurDev/Mathrems/README.md

 ## Contents

 - **Linear Algebra**: Concepts related to vectors, matrices, transformations, and eigenvalues.
-- **Probability & Statistics**: Exploration of distributions, hypothesis testing, and descriptive statistics.
+- **Probability & Statistics**: Exploration of data distributions, hypothesis testing, and descriptive statistics.
 - **Calculus**: Fundamentals of derivatives, integrals, and limits.

 ## Goals